MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REQUIRED**: ❌ No

-Defines whether to enable or disable REST endpoints globally.
-If disabled globally, no entities would be accessible via REST requests irrespective of the individual entity settings.
+A Boolean flag that determines the global availability of REST endpoints.
+If disabled, entities can't be accessed via REST, regardless of individual entity settings.

 #### Format